MindscapeHQ/raygun4android/README.md

 ### 30 Juni 2019

-Raygun4Android 4.0.x is currently considered to be the stable line of the provider.
+Raygun4Android 4.0.1 is currently considered to be the stable release of the provider.

+The master branch reflect ongoing work on the 4.0.x line.

-Raygun4Android is currently actively being worked on towards a release of version 4.1.
+Raygun4Android is currently actively being worked on towards a release of version 4.1 in a separate branch.

 With the release of 4.0.0-beta2, the 4.0.0 development branch had been merged into master and is now the mainstream development line.